palantir/conjure/docs/spec/wire.md

   /demo/var%2Fconf%2Finstall.yml/rev/53
   ```

 1. **Query parameters** - If an endpoint specifies one or more parameters of type `query`, clients MUST convert these (key,value) pairs into a [query string](https://tools.ietf.org/html/rfc3986#section-3.4) to be appended to the request URL.
-If a value of `de-alias`ed type `optional<T>` is not present, then the key MUST be omitted from the query string.
-Otherwise, the value MUST be serialized as `plain(T)` and any reserved characters percent encoded.
+If a value of de-aliased type `optional<T>` is not present, then the key MUST be omitted from the query string.
+Otherwise, the inner value MUST be serialized using the [PLAIN format][] and any reserved characters percent encoded.

   For example, the following Conjure endpoint contains two query parameters:
   ```yaml